myaa2913/BGxAKM/Readme.md

 #### WORKFLOW
 1. jobidXskillid.sql: create a unique bgtjobid X skill_id TEMP_SKILLS sql table

+2. skill_stats.sql: counts the number of unique skills for each job post, then calculates the mean and std of this number by soc,year

-2. ext_wage_skill.sql: extract a unique bgtjobid X skillcluster csv with nonmissing data from SQL tables MAINTEXT and TEMP_SKILLS.
+3. ext_wage_skill.sql: extract a unique bgtjobid X skillcluster csv with nonmissing data from SQL tables MAINTEXT and TEMP_SKILLS.
 Also excludes internship ads.